What to know about variable heart rhythms and AFib

-The Ohio State University Wexner Medical Center performs one of the highest volumes of coronary angioplasties in the country, even highly complex cases.
+The Ohio State University Wexner Medical Center performs one of the highest volumes of angioplasties in the country, even highly complex cases.

 There are different types of coronary angioplasty procedures.
 Each one decreases blockage in a different way.